sarathch/SyncSpotify/Readme.md

 TO-DOs:
 1. Implementing refresh token mechanism on expiry
 2. Few small error message handling needs to be done on SyncSpotify View.
+3. UI design needs to be beautified and optimized.